Meet the Board

 Rob Orley, Co-Chair

-Rob Orley serves as a Principal at O2 Investment Partners, LLC and the Chief Executive Officer of Rhetech, Inc. He’s a Real Estate Developer and a seasoned executive and private equity investor with more than 30 years of experience.
+Rob Orley serves as a Principal at O2 Investment Partners, LLC.
+He’s a Real Estate Developer and a seasoned executive and private equity investor with more than 35 years of experience.
 Rob holds a J.D. degree from Detroit College of Law, Bachelor’s Degree in Business from the University of Michigan and an L.L.M. in Taxation from Boston University School of Law.
 Rob has served as an advisor to OneTable, helping us secure a match for Detroit funding and hosting a Shabbat dinner to introduce OneTable to the Detroit community with his wife Marcie Hermelin Orley.
 Rob is an active JFNA Cabinet alum.